 - Fax: 213.250.7900

-Timothy R. Graves is Lewis Brisbois' National Managing Partner and serves on the firmwide Management Committee.
-He was the original chair of Lewis Brisbois' Healthcare Practice and assisted in building this practice area into one of the nation's largest and most diverse.
+Timothy R. Graves is a partner in the Los Angeles office of Lewis Brisbois and serves on the firmwide management committee.
+He was the original chair of Lewis Brisbois’ Healthcare Practice and assisted in building this practice area into one of the nation’s largest and most diverse.
 He is a leading authority on alternative billing measures and litigation management analytics.

 Mr. Graves has extensive experience representing long term care providers in elder law matters; health maintenance organizations in bad faith litigation; law enforcement entities in cases alleging false arrest, imprisonment, and abuse; healthcare providers in medical negligence cases; medical device manufacturers in products liability cases; and hotels, restaurants, grocery stores, rental car companies, food delivery, retail stores, transportation companies, artisans, contractors, and governmental agencies in personal injury and premises liability litigation.

 Mr. Graves joined the Los Angeles office of Lewis Brisbois upon graduating from the University of North Carolina Law School in 1985.
 Along with the senior partner who recruited him, he built the firm’s healthcare practice in Los Angeles, soon becoming the practice group leader and chief trial attorney, and growing the group to more than 80 attorneys firm-wide.
 As a trial lawyer over the next dozen years, he took more than 60 jury verdicts and was admitted into ABOTA.
 Always including junior attorneys in his trials, he has continued his commitment to mentoring and providing hands-on experience to junior attorneys by helping to establish the firm’s continuing education program and Lewis Brisbois Trial Academy.